 ◦ Additional meetings as required

-How will we make arrangements to ensure that the social emotional needs of your child are met in school?
+How will we make arrangements to ensure that the social, emotional and mental health needs of your child are met in school?

-We have a number of internal Learning Mentors and organise ‘nurture’ support as necessary The school PSHE Policy which can be accessed here.
+We have a number of internal Learning Mentors and organise ‘nurture’ support as necessary.

 How is Middle Park Primary School accessible to children with SEND?